Your mortgage loan originator and the SAFE Act

 The law requires every mortgage loan originator (MLO) to be registered in the Nationwide Mortgage Licensing System and Registry (NMLSR).
 Each registered MLO receives a unique ID number that never changes, even if the individual changes employers.
 This NMLSR ID makes it easier for consumers to find information on their MLO’s work history in mortgage lending.

-Each agency-regulated financial institution, including Wells Fargo, is assigned its own entity ID in the registry.
+In addition, each agency-regulated financial institution, including Wells Fargo, is assigned its own entity ID in the registry.
 Wells Fargo’s NMLSR ID is 399801.

 Find your Wells Fargo mortgage loan originator